 Kingdom of God/Heaven Bible Study Notes, Part One by Pastor Jim Feeney, Ph.D.

-The kingdom of God/heaven is one of the central themes of Scripture.
+The kingdom of God/kingdom of heaven is one of the central themes of Scripture.
 It is worthy of detailed study by all Christians.
 Here are my summary notes from a three-month study of this noble topic.
 May you find them helpful and inspiring!

 Matthew 3:1-2 In those days John the Baptist came, preaching in the Desert of Judea and saying, “Repent, for the kingdom of heaven is near.”